The dynamical Schr\"odinger problem in abstract metric spaces: Examples

-($U_{N'}$ being more linked to Lott-Sturm-Villani theory of curvature-dimension bounds, $U_m$ with the porous medium equation of power $m$), the well-known R\'enyi entropy is recovered.
-A detailed discussion of internal energies like $\V$, associated non-linear diffusion semigroups and evolution variational inequalities in connection with curvature-dimension conditions is at the heart of the monograph \cite{AmbrosioMondinoSavare13} and can also be found in \cite[Chapters 16 and 17]{Villani09}.
+($U_{N'}$ being more linked to Lott-Sturm-Villani theory of curvature-dimension bounds, $U_m$ with the porous medium equation of power $m$), the famous R\'enyi entropy is recovered.
+Detailed discussions of the internal energies associated to non-linear diffusion semigroups and evolution variational inequalities in connection with curvature-dimension conditions can be found in \cite{AmbrosioMondinoSavare13} and in \cite[Chapters 16 and 17]{Villani09}.